Command-Line Interface (CLI)¶

 - files¶

-input file, directory, DOI, or repository URL (supports multiple inputs including mixed types)
+input file, directory, DOI, or repository URL (supports multiple inputs including mixed types).
+Use ‘-’ to read text from stdin (requires –text-method).
+May be empty when –text STRING is used.

 - -h, --help¶